 - Monitoring of wolf locations and providing that information to area landowners

-- Range rider (to monitor and haze wolves away from livestock where necessary).
-ODFW and/or Defenders of Wildlife have funded a range rider in Wallowa County for some time.
+- Range rider (an employee hired to monitor and haze wolves away from livestock where necessary).

 - Changes in husbandry practices such as grazing cattle at different times and in different pastures.

 These preventive methods don’t work in all places at all times.
-For example, fladry is not a realistic tool when livestock are grazing over a wide area.
+For example, fladry is not an effective tool when livestock are grazing over a wide area.
 Wolves can also grow accustomed to fladry and RAG boxes, so these tools do not stay effective forever.
 ODFW works with landowners to determine which preventive tool(s) are appropriate.

 No. However, before ODFW can authorize the killing of wolves due to livestock losses, non-lethal methods to solve wolf-livestock conflict must be tried, documented, and deemed ineffective.

-Ranchers may try to scare the wolf off (by making loud noises for example) but may not harm or injure the wolf in any way.
+Ranchers throughout the state may try to scare the wolf off (by making loud noises for example) without harming or injuring the wolf in any way.

 Like other large carnivores (bears, cougars) wolves will tend to avoid people and wolf-human conflicts are extremely rare.
 They are more likely to occur when wolves are habituated to people, when dogs are involved, or if wolves are sick (e.g. rabies).
 Immediately report any incident with a wolf to police or ODFW at a local office or to ODFW’s La Grande office at 541-963-2138.

 Wolves are by nature territorial and guard their territory from other canids, including coyotes and domestic dogs.
 Hunters who use dogs or anyone walking a dog in wolf country should take steps to limit potential conflicts between their dog(s) and a wild wolf.
-(Print handout of information)
+Print handout of information (pdf)